informatici/openhospital-gui/README.md

     create_all_en.sql

-For remote MySQL server you need to change IP (localost) and PORT (3306) in rsc/applicationContext.properties:
+For remote MySQL server you need to change IP (localhost) and PORT (3306) in rsc/applicationContext.properties:

     <property name="jdbcUrl" value="jdbc:mysql://localhost:3306/oh" />